 The Multi-Year Fund Balance Report is made up of several essential transactions.
 It is important that users understand what each of these transactions represents.
 A brief description of each report line item is included below:

-Beginning Fund Balance (July 1) – This represents the opening balance as of July 1 pulled directly from the balance sheet for the periods selected.
+• Fund Balance – This represents the opening balance as of July 1 pulled directly from the balance sheet for the periods selected.

-Net Income (Loss) – This represents the net of income earned and expense incurred for the period, pulled directly from the income statement for the periods selected.
+• Net Transfer Income (Expense) – This represents the net of transfer income and expense incurred for the period, pulled directly from the income statement for the periods selected.
+This line item will only display in the report when the parameter ‘Exclude Transfers from Operating and Non-Operating Margins (Required for UCO closing materials)’ is checked.

 Below is an example of a Multi-Year Fund Balance Report representing 5 years and includes current year (FY 2020) fund balance amounts.
 In this example, transfer amounts are netted.